Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 Deadline: January 9th

-The American Association of Family & Consumer Sciences awards the Jewell L. Taylor Graduate Fellowship for $5,000 to fund full-time, graduate-level study in family and consumer sciences or closely related fields, such as marriage and family therapy.
-Interested AAFCS members must be U.S. citizens or nationals, attend accredited graduate schools, excel academically with a minimum 3.0 GPA, display leadership capacity, and attach at least two recommendations.
+The American Association of Family & Consumer Sciences awards the Jewell L. Taylor Graduate Fellowship for $5,000.
+It’s to help fund full-time, graduate-level study in family and consumer sciences or closely related fields.
+This includes as marriage and family therapy.
+Interested AAFCS members must:

 Contact